Hello Families! Thank you for visiting our site to learn more about Reading Rescue.

 - Ensure your child is in school each day to receive tutoring.
 It is very important that your child be present for the tutoring every day.
-Your child’s tutor will have a lesson prepared especially for your child.
-If your child is absent, the tutor will not be able to work with another child because she/he won’t have a lesson ready for any other child.
+Your child’s instructor will have a lesson prepared especially for your child.
+If your child is absent, the instructor will not be able to work with another child because she/he won’t have a lesson ready for any other child.
 Excessive absences may cause your child to be discontinued from the program so that another child may benefit.

 - Homework Activity: Help your child put the cut-up sentence back together several times, rereading it each time.
 Have your child check his/her work against the intact sentence.
 (Sentences and the cut-up sentence words can be kept at home for additional practice.)